Moonstone (The Outer Limits): Production

 The Lunar landscape exterior was constructed by Jack Poplin and his team on Soundstage #2 at KTTV and the Moon backdrops were from M.G.M.
 The jagged mountains and rock columns were placed so as to hide the gaps in these backdrops.
 The Moon surface itself was a four inch deep layer of sand that had been dyed different colours to give the moonscape different gradations of tone when filmed in black and white.
 Paintings by astronomical artist Chesley Bonestell were used as background plates for sequences of the two Moonstones moving over the lunar surface.

 The Grippians were designed at Projects Unlimited by father and son team Marcel and Victor Delgado.
 The eyes of the Grippians were dressed-up ping pong balls held on sticks with added tendrils, and the models were filmed inside a water tank so that their 'hair' would drift about as they swayed and moved.
-The Grippian sphere itself was one of the milky oversized Beverley Hills street lamppost globes, and cries of "Bring on the Street lamp" greeted the prop during filming.
+The Grippian sphere itself was one of the milky oversized Beverly Hills street lamppost globes, and cries of "Bring on the Street lamp" greeted the prop during filming.

 William Bast's original script contained many spectacular action scenes, most of which were either simplified or not done at all for logistical and budgetary reasons.